Navigating tough child custody questions during this turbulent time

 Parents on both sides of the equation are facing tough decisions, and the questions raised by the pandemic are unsettling: Is it worth it to keep shuttling kids back and forth between two households, potentially doubling their risk of exposure?
 What if the other parent isn’t taking adequate precautions?
 How can parents comply with existing custody obligations without jeopardizing their child’s health?

 While difficult decisions have always been a part of family law, the outbreak presents unprecedented challenges for everyone.
 Courts haven’t had to grapple with this type of dilemma – at least, not on this vast scale, and at a time when courthouses themselves are shut down.
-Thankfully, parents are still able to meet with their attorneys through teleconferencing, and court hearings can still be held via video.
+Thankfully, parents are still able to meet with their Child Custody Attorney in Mooresville, NC through teleconferencing, and court hearings can still be held via video.